CODE of CONDUCT

 Conflicts of interest

-- We accept that the Register of Interests will be published on the school's website.
+• I accept that the Register of Interests will be published on the school's website.

-- We will declare any conflict of loyalty at the start of the meeting should the situation arise.
+• I will declare any conflict of loyalty at the start of the meeting should the situation arise.

-- We will act in the best interests of the school as a whole and not as a representative of any group, even if elected to the governing body.
+• I will act in the best interests of the school as a whole and not as a representative of any group, even if elected to the governing body.